logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-aws.md

 ##### Install the Telemetry Collector

-Follow the instructions to install your AWS Telemetry Collector.
+Copy the code snippit and **run it in your EC2** to install the AWS Telemetry Collector.

 Some platforms might require additional details, such as admin privileges or passwords to complete the installation.
 These details are not sent to or stored by Logz.io.
 {:.info-box.note}